ctreffe/mortimer/deploy/docker/README.md

 ## Next steps for full dockerization

-- Create an application image for Mortimer (multi-stage build containing the Python project and static assets) and add it as a service to the compose file.
 - Provide an Nginx or Caddy reverse proxy for TLS termination.
 - Externalize configuration through environment variables or mounted config files.